 Blood is forced through your arteries as your heart beats.
-Systolic Pressure refers to the Pressure that rises as blood is pumped from the heart.
+Systolic pressure is the Pressure that rises as blood is pumped from the heart.

-Pressure decreases as the heart contracts and the ventricles prepare to take another beat.
+Pressure decreases as the heart contracts and the ventricles prepare for another beat.
 This low-pressure period is known as diastolic.

 The Sphygmomanometer measures the difference between these pressures.

 The cuff is the first step.
 The cuff is attached to the patient’s arms, and air is pumped through it.